+Hayfever or COVID?
+It can be hard to tell the difference when spring rolls around and our throats start getting scratchy and we start sneezing.
 Spring usually brings warmer, longer days and a green landscape.
-However, for many people spring is also associated with significant discomfort.
+However, for many people, spring is also associated with significant discomfort.

 The UK has some of the highest rates of allergic conditions in the world, with over 20% of the population being affected by one or more allergic disorders, according to Allergy UK Org.
 Allergic rhinitis, also known as hay fever, is one of the most common forms, affecting between 10-30% of all adults and 40% of children.

-As per NHS England hay fever sufferers will start to experience symptoms from March to September.
-Pollen count is at its highest when the weather is both humid and windy stimulating allergic reactions.
+NHS England states, hayfever sufferers will start to experience symptoms from March to September.
+The pollen count is at its highest when the weather is both humid and windy – this kind of forecast stimulates the most allergic reactions.

 On the other hand, primary symptoms of COVID-19 include:

 - a high temperature – this means you feel hot to the touch on your chest or back;

 - a new continuous cough – frequent bouts of coughing for more than an hour, or 3 or more coughing episodes in 24 hours as well as shortness of breath.

 People are also reporting other symptoms such as sore throat, loss of taste and smell, stomach discomfort and diarrhoea.